What a PV Monitoring App Should be able to Do

 So why does one do all this data collection?
 The main reason is often money, because those who operate a PV system usually do not do it for fun.
 A plant is an investment object that has to perform.

 The most important value is therefore productivity.
 The production value tells us whether the PV system actually produces the predicted solar power.
 What is produced must be further processed or converted into an added value.
 One option for this is to feed the PV electricity into the grid.
 This is then not consumed directly, but fed into the public power grid.
 The electricity fed into the grid is then paid for.
 Those who prefer to use their electricity themselves can see from the self-consumption value how high the share is.
-(Blog articles on self-consumption "Driving a car with solar energy: It doesn 't get any cheaper", "Hot water & heating with photovoltaics").
 Last but not least, there is the grid purchase, i.e. how much electricity you had to buy in addition.

 Energy Balance